9 Tips for Your YouTube SEO Strategy

 The video description is the best option for displaying your transcript on YouTube.
 The description field fits 4,850 characters including spaces.
 That’s usually enough to fit a transcript for a dialogue-heavy, 10-minute video.
 You can always add a truncated version of your transcript with a link to the full version on a separate web page.

 The video description is a prime spot for search engines to crawl and index your video.
-And since your transcript is likely naturally keyword-optimized for your topic, it’s great fuel for YouTube SEO.
+And since your transcript is likely naturally keyword-optimized for your topic, it’s great fuel for a YouTube SEO strategy.

 What are some interesting ways marketers are taking advantage of video transcripts?